- These excellent sides are so much bigger and more open, with more bass and energy – the saxes and trumpets are immediate and lively

 The trumpet is also a very good test for turntable setup, tracking, as well as arm and cartridge compatibility.
 You’ve got to be set up properly for every aspect for a difficult-to-reproduce instrument like the trumpet to sound right.

 Benny, by the way, plays both sax and trumpet on this album.
-I saw him a while back when he was touring at the age of 90 years old.
+I saw him back when he was touring, this at the age of 90 years old.
 And he still had it.

 Skip the OJC